 Now, are you ready to learn about millionaires?
 First, we need to define what it means to be a millionaire.

 Ready to start tackling your debt?
-Check out my FREE downloadable Debt Snowball Worksheet!
+Check out my FREE eBook that will walk you through how to get out of debt!

 What is a Millionaire?